jshawtime/saywhatwant/READMES-current/00-ALIVE-ARCHITECTURE/⭐-AI-DEVELOPMENT-PATTERN-CANONICAL-REFERENCE.md

 > "I can build that with the ALIVE architecture:
 > - I'll create dashboard-data.js that I update with your GitHub insights
 > - Simple dashboard.html displays it beautifully
-> - You tell me what insights you want, I analyze and update the data
+> - **I'll start monitoring logs continuously** - when you submit data through the interface, I'll see it and autonomously update
-> - No complex code, just conversation-driven updates
+> - No chat messages needed after setup, just use the interface
 >
 > Want to try this approach?
-It'll be done in minutes instead of hours."
+It'll be done in minutes and runs autonomously."

 ### Scenario 2: User Wants to Iterate